-The following itinerary only scratches the surface of what there is to see, but with this sampler, you’ll know where to focus your long-weekend adventure.
+The following itinerary only scratches the surface of what there is to see in Zion and Bryce Canyon National Parks, but with this sampler, you’ll know where to focus your long-weekend adventure.

 If you fly into Salt Lake City or Las Vegas, you’ll probably get to Zion National Park sometime in the late afternoon.
 Settle into your motel in Springdale and head into the park to check out the visitors center and take a ride up Zion Canyon on the park shuttle bus.
 Hop off for views of the Court of the Patriarchs and to take an easy hike up the Riverside Walk.